top of page

 Start with your suppliers.
 How sustainable is their business?
 It might seem like a simple one, but there are a tonne of fantastic wedding suppliers out there consciously making eco choices in their businesses and the likelihood is that if they are passionate about it, they will very likely talk about it on their website or social media.

-If it’s something that’s important to you, are you going to be a little disappointed if you find your caterers wrap everything in clingfilm or if your invites and stationery are non recyclable or if your florist is using 0 eco practices?
+If it’s something that’s important to you, are you going to be a little disappointed if you find your caterers wrap everything in clingfilm or if your invites and stationery are non recyclable or if your florist is importing all of your flowers?

 Here are a few South West based suppliers you will love who are consistently working on their environmental footprint.
 I will continue to update when I find more!